 and Thayer Memorial Library are holding

-The Fourth Annual Student Poetry Contest.
+The Fifth Annual Student Poetry Contest.

 “This program is supported in part by a grant from the Lancaster Cultural Council, a local agency which is supported by the Mass Cultural Council, a state agency.”

 • Must be a student, K-12, at MRE, LBMS or NRHS or a resident of Lancaster.

 • Only poetry, no prose.

 • Maximum length is the number of lines that fit on one side of an 8” x 11” page.